canonical/snapcraft/CODE_STYLE.md

-# Snapcraft code style guidelines
+# Snapcraft coding style guidelines

 When writing code for snapcraft, we try to follow a set of rules that will lead to consistency and readability.